vivekragunathan/vivekragunathan.github.io/content/pages/scrollable-image-viewer/index.md

 title: Scrollable Image Viewer
 author: vivekragunathan
 layout: page
+url: /pages/img-viewer
 date: 2010-10-09

 ---

+> This article was published also on [CodeProject](https://www.codeproject.com/Articles/25748/Scrollable-Image-Viewer).

 The .NET Base Class Library comes with a PictureBox control that is used for displaying images.
 Although it offers a few scaling modes, unfortunately, it does not provide a scrolling facility.
 This article presents a picture box like control [Scrollable Image Viewer Control or SIV Control] that is used to display images in one of two modes:-